mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 sudo touch /etc/caddy/My-Caddyfile

 included in the repo is a copy of the caddyfile I used, with my personal info removed.
-Populate your caddy file
+Populate your caddy file.
+Make sure that for each subdomain the names match those set in your DNS (cloudflare)

 now create a new session in screen.
 I'll call mine "caddy-server"